RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 into smaller chunks and encrypt each chunk.
 The first reason is performance.
 Even a relatively short email message, say 1k of text, will generate a number with 2,000 to 3,000 digits!
-If we raise that to a power of d which has 10 digits, we are talking about a very long number indeed!
+If we raise that to a power of :math:`d` which has 10 digits, we are talking about a very long number indeed.

 The second reason for breaking the message into chunks is the restriction that :math:`m \le n`.
 We must be sure that the message has a unique representation modulo :math:`n`.
-With binary data, choose the largest power of two less than :math:`n`.
-For example, let’s choose :math:`p` and :math:`q` to be 5563, and 8191.
+With binary data, choose the largest power of two that is less than :math:`n`.
+For example, let’s choose :math:`p` and :math:`q` to be 5563 and 8191.
 So :math:`n = 5563 \times 8191 = 45,566,533`.
 To keep the integer value of our chunks less than :math:`m`, we will divide up our word into chunks that use less than the number of bytes needed to represent :math:`n`.
 This is easy to find in Python using the integer method ``bit_length``.
-Given the number of bits needed to represent a number we can divide by 8 to find the number of bytes.
+Given the number of bits needed to represent a number, we can divide by eight to find the number of bytes.
 Since each character in the message can be represented by a single byte, this division tells us the number of bytes we can put in each chunk.
-Conveniently, this lets us simply break the message up into chunks of n characters and convert the hexadecimal representation of each chunk into an integer.
+Conveniently, this lets us simply break the message up into chunks of :math:`n` characters and convert the hexadecimal representation of each chunk into an integer.
 For this example we can represent :math:`45,566,533` using 26 bits.
 Using integer division and dividing by eight tells us that we should break our message into chunks of three characters.

-The characters “h”, “e”, and “l” are have the hexadecimal values of 68, 65, and 6c.
+The characters “h,” “e,” and “l” have the hexadecimal values of :math:`68`, :math:`65`, and :math:`6c`, respectively.
 Concatenating those together gives us :math:`68656c` and converting that to a decimal gives us :math:`6841708`.

 +----------------+----------------+----------------+----------------+